-Studies investigating trastuzumab, lapatinib, and trastuzumab emtansine in the second-line treatment of patients with HER2-positive carcinomas were negative [74-77].
-Therefore, these drugs should not be used in gastric carcinoma outside of clinical trials.
-A recently published randomized phase II trial showed an improvement in overall survival for the antibody-chemotherapy conjugate trastuzumab-deruxtecan (TDx-1), compared with standard chemotherapy in patients with pretreated HER2-positive advanced gastric carcinoma [78].
-This led to a Food and Drug Association (FDA) approval of the drug by the, but not yet by the European Medicines Agency (EMA).
-Therefore, TDx-1 should not be used for use outside of clinical trials in Europe.
-Confirmatory studies on the efficacy of TDx-1 in HER2-positive gastric cancer are currently ongoing in Europe.
+Studies evaluating trastuzumab, lapatinib, and trastuzumab emtansine for second-line treatment in patients with HER2-positive carcinomas were negative [72, 75].
+Therefore, these drugs should not be used in gastric cancer outside of clinical trials.
+A randomized phase II trial showed an improvement in tumor response rate and overall survival for the antibody-drug conjugate trastuzumab-deruxtecan (T-DXd) compared with standard chemotherapy in patients with pretreated HER2-positive advanced gastric cancer [76].